CAPA's Aviation Awards for Excellence

-CAPA – Centre for Aviation is pleased to announce that entries are now open for nominations for the 15th annual CAPA Aviation Awards for Excellence.
+Entries are now closed for nominations for the 16th annual CAPA Aviation Awards for Excellence.

 CAPA has two sets of Awards – for the global industry and Asia Pacific specifically.
 This year there is a slight change in the format with the Asia Pacific awards taking place first, followed by the global awards.

 Winners for the Asia Pacific awards will be announced at a gala dinner held in Singapore on 8-Nov-2018 as part of CAPA’s Asia Aviation and Corporate Travel Summit.
 Winners for the global awards will be announced at a gala dinner in Berlin on 27-Nov-2018 as part of CAPA’s World Aviation Outlook Summit.

 Nominations were accepted for 11 award categories.
 Nominations from Asia Pacific and the Middle East will be considered for the Asia Pacific awards as well as for the global awards while nominations from other regions will be considered for the global awards.
 All winners of the Asia Pacific awards will be automatically considered for the global awards along with candidates from other regions.